Localisation and community resilience in a time of transition.

 The state government should take responsibility for the climate and ecological crisis by funding an immediate forestry transition, but it should also grant local communities autonomy over solutions.
 By increasing funding, but devolving power, to Traditional Owners, local councils, and community organisations that are more in touch with the needs and wishes of local people, the state government can end native forest logging now and ensure the survival of affected towns.

-I believe that by transforming our relationship with land and by continuing to do what we do best – look after one another as members of a small community – we will forge a way forward that’s built on the dignity and inclusion of all of our people and grounded in a profound connection to place.
+I believe that by transforming our relationship with land and by continuing to do what we do best – look after one another as members of our small communities – we will forge a way forward that’s built on the dignity and inclusion of all of our people and grounded in a profound connection to place.

 It’s difficult to articulate how deeply rooted I feel in Murrindindi now.
 I think a great many of us who live here feel the same, which is a significant strength that our community possesses in a time of climate emergency.
 I hope that during this time of transition we learn to look after this land together, so that no matter what climate change throws at us, our local people will be here to love this place back to life.